 Physically Separate Them

 If all else fails, you may have to resort to medication for the aggressor cat or the victim.
 Be sure to talk to your veterinarian or a specialist in cat behavioral problems about your concerns.
-It is important to rule out a medical problem with one or both cats before moving on to treatments.
+It's important to rule out a medical problem with one or both cats before moving on to treatments.
 There are a few medical therapies to explore:

 - Nutraceuticals/supplements: Calming agents in the form of treats may be helpful to minimize stress and anxiety in one or both cats.
-A common form recommended by many vets is Solliquin, which helps balance behavior and encourages relaxation.
+A common type recommended by many vets is Solliquin, which helps balance behavior and encourages relaxation.